Gman-Superfly/Complexity_from_Constraints/docs/README_EXPERIMENTS.md

 ### General tips
 - Always log to `logs/` (Polars writes are idempotent); keep run IDs unique.
 - Use `RelaxationTracker` when experiments involve the coordinator to capture ΔF/η traces.
 Energy events are emitted only after accepted steps; trial backtracking evaluations are not logged.
+- For deeper per‑step insight, attach `EnergyBudgetTracker` to record per‑term energy and gradient norms, plus backtracks and optional `contraction_margin` when `stability_guard` is enabled.
 - For new experiments copy the template docstrings above and state: goal, knobs, logged fields, expected signal.

 ### Constraint calibration patterns (term weights)